sendamply/docs/docs/Deliverability/150-Deliverability-Strategy.md

 Deliverability strategies improve deliverability and add redundancy for your email.

 There are several deliverability strategies that you can choose from: auto, dedicated, shared, and custom.
-Auto is the recommended strategy because it learns from your sending activity in real-time to determine the optimal path to reach your user’s inbox - choosing between a shared or dedicated IP address and taking the guesswork out of scaling your email infrastructure.
+Auto is the recommended strategy because Amply learns from your sending activity in real-time to determine the optimal path to reach your user’s inbox - choosing between a shared or dedicated IP address and taking the guesswork out of scaling your email infrastructure.

 ****